Compare Two Columns in Excel for Match

-When we have the same set of data in parallel columns often times we try to match both the columns and see whether the parallel cells data is the same or not.
-In most of the excel forums, we can see this question raised by quite a few people those who use excel in their workplace.
-Comparing and matching two columns in excel data can be done in several ways deepening up on the tools user know and also it depends on the data structure.
+Comparing and matching two columns in excel data can be done in several ways deepening upon the tools user know and also it depends on the data structure.
 For an example, a user may want to compare or match two columns and get the result as TRUE or FALSE, some user wants the result in their own words, some users want to highlight all the matching data, some users want to highlight only unique values.
 Like this, depending upon the requirement of the user we can do the matching.

 Example #1 – Compare Two Columns Data

 For example, assume you have received city names from two different sources, which are sorted from A to Z. Below is the data set for this example.

 Step 1: We have city names from two different sources, we need to match whether Source 1 data is equal to Source 2 or not.
 This can be done by a simple excel formula.
 Open Equal sign in C2 cell.

-Press Enter key.
-If the Source 1 is equal to Source 2 we will get the result as TRUE or else FALSE.
+Step 3: Press Enter key.
+If Source 1 is equal to Source 2 we will get the result as TRUE or else FALSE.

 - Cell C7: In A7 cell we have “Bangalore” and in cell B7 we have “Bengaluru”.
-So both are different and obviously result is FALSE.
+So both are different and obviously the result is FALSE.

-- Cell C9: This is the special case.
-In cell A9 & B9 we have the same value of “New Delhi” but still we got the result as “FALSE”.
-This is the extreme case but real time example.
+- Cell C9: This is a special case.
+In cell A9 & B9 we have the same value as “New Delhi” but still we got the result as “FALSE”.
+This is an extreme case but a real-time example.
 By just looking at the data we cannot really tell what the difference is, we need to go minute analysis mode.

 Step 5: Let’s apply LEN function for each cell which tells the number of characters in the selected cell.